ddogg26/cybersecurity-notes-and-writeups/Writeups/OverTheWire/Bandit.md

 - kSkvUpMQ7lBYyCM4GBPvCvT1BfWRy0Dx
 - After reading the description for this challenge, the first tool that came to mind was `nmap`. nmap is used to scan ports of a network and learn more about what they do.
 It can find running services, live hosts, vulnerabilities, and much more.
 - `nmap localhost -sV -p 31000-32000`
-	- This simple command will do a **the** local machine on ports 31000 to 32000
+	- This simple command will do a **Service/Version** scan on the local machine on ports 31000 to 32000
+-